-Clean Lids and Seals
+7.3.6.1 Clean Lids and Seals

 Use the plastic scraper provided to scrape wax off the inside surfaces of the retort and wax bath lids.
 Carefully remove wax from around the lid seals using the two-pronged end of the scraper, which is specifically designed for cleaning the lid seals.
-Replace any seals that are damaged (see Check Lid Seals on page 156).
+Replace any seals that are damaged (see 7.3.8.2 - Check Lid Seals).

 Remove the retort lids to clean them thoroughly.
 The retort lids are specific to each retort.
 If you completely remove lids, ensure the correct lid is placed back on its retort.
-The lids are labeled: Retort A and Retort B (see Figure 7.6).
+The lids are labeled: Retort A and Retort B (see Figure 7-6).
 To remove a lid, open it fully and slide it to the left.

-Figure 7.6: Removing a retort lid
+Figure 7-6: Removing a retort lid